josephplpriest/pipeline_project/README.md

 1. Clone the Repository

-2. Run the docker commands in the root directory (which contains the docker compose file):
+2. Run the docker commands in the root directory (which contains the `compose.yml` file):

 `docker compose build`